lucasmedeiros/game-slot/frontend/README.md

 ## Running in development mode

-First of all, you'll need to clone [Game Slot API](https://github.com/lucasmedeiros/game-slot-api), and then locally run it by following its README instructions.
+First of all, you'll need to run the API.
+For that, follow [these instructions](../backend/README.md).

 This is a React (CRA) project, so you should have **Node 10.16.0 or later** version installed on your local development machine system.
 You can use [nvm](https://github.com/nvm-sh/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.